bloock/bloock-managed-api/README.md

 In this format, `dbname` represents the name of your SQLite database.
 The API will create an in-memory SQLite database with this name.

-If you already have an existing database infrastructure and want to use it with the Bloock Identity Managed API, you have the flexibility to provide your custom database connection string.
+If you already have an existing database infrastructure and want to use it with the Bloock Managed API, you have the flexibility to provide your custom database connection string.

 `Variable: BLOOCK_DB_CONNECTION_STRING`